 Jonathan made his way to the lounge and settled into an armchair.

 The lounge was lavish, even by Jonathan’s standards.
-Furnished with antique furniture that was surprisingly comfortable and apparently quite expensive, at least according to Jonathan’s mother.
-There was also a fully stocked bar.
-But Jonathan rang the bell for tea.
+Furnished with antique furniture that was surprisingly comfortable, at least according to Jonathan’s mother.
+There was also a fully stocked bar, butb Jonathan rang the bell for tea.
 He needed to keep a clear head, and he was still recovering from last night’s overindulgence with the green faerie.

 The tea arrived with a few slices of lemon and a couple of biscuits.
 Jonathan stirred the lemon into his tea, as he watched the darkness of London pass by through the window.
 It seemed, from where he sat, that it was the city that was moving and not the airship.
 The ship was steady enough that his teacup barely rattled as it sat on the table at his side.

-Setting his tea aside, Jonathan moved to the window, and surveyed the wreckage from above.
+ForgettingForgetting his tea for the moment, Jonathan moved to the window, and surveyed the wreckage from above.
 There were parts of the city that looked like war zones.
 Shattered glass, broken-down doors, scattered pieces of furniture, and debris of all sorts were strewn about the streets.
 Only in those parts of the city afflicted by the zombie plague.
 The rest of the city looked as it always did.
 Oddly, the afflicted areas seemed to spread outward from a central point.
 It was as though the virus began from single points of origin and spread out from there, the damage being heaviest at the center-point.
 Hyde Park Corner, St. James’s Square in Pall Mall, Piccadilly Circus, Trafalgar Square.
 All high-traffic areas, Jonathan realized.

 As they crossed the Thames, Jonathan squinted against the glare of the sun on the glass, and saw that Borough Market had likewise been affected by the zombie outbreak.
 South of that, to Jonathan’s relief, there were no signs of the Lazarus Virus.
 But if the plague spread, it would soon reach the Grimmer Company.
 The Resurrectionists may have killed Jonathan’s father, but they had also studied the Lazarus Virus.
 If there was anyone who knew of a cure, it would be the Resurrection Man.
 Jonathan needed to find him.

 The ship slowed suddenly, announcing they’d reached their destination.
-Jonathan swallowed the last of his tea and set the cup down.
+Jonathan swallowed the last of his tepid tea and set the cup down.

-“Now arriving at Grimmer Company headquarters,” the captain’s voice resonated through the ship, coming from the speaking tubes, which wound through the ship, amplified by a set of brass cans like the one in Jonathan’s bedchamber.
+“Now arriving at Grimmer Company headquarters,” the captain’s voice resonated throughthe speaking tubes, which wound through the ship, amplified by a set of brass cans like the one in Jonathan’s bedchamber.

 Jonathan headed towards the bridge, as the Dreadful began to expel hydrogen, allowing it to lower its altitude.
 He ducked under a wooden strut and stepped into the noisy engine room.
 A wave of heat rushed over him.
 The engineers were busy tending to a wall of complicated machinery and shoveling coal into the furnace, goggles on their faces, drenched in sweat.